 - Sell with a declining price: the price falls until someone purchases the item

-Let's take a closer look so you can make the best choice to sell your NFT on OpenSea.
+Let's take a closer look so you can make the best choice when selling your NFT using OpenSea.

-Making a bid during an English auction is like making an offer on a fixed-price listing.
-The seller can choose to accept it at any time, and you'll need WETH - just as you would if you were making an offer on a fixed-price listing.
+Making a bid on this kind of auction is like making an offer on a fixed-price listing.
+The seller can choose to accept it at any time, but the buyer will need WETH to create a bid.

 You may cancel an auction at any time, but doing so will require paying a gas fee.

-Auctions can't have a reserve price lower than 1 ETH because OpenSea covers the gas when the auction ends successfully.
+Auctions can't have a reserve price lower than 1 ETH because OpenSea covers the transaction fee when the auction ends successfully.

-For more information on who pays gas fees and when, check out this article!
+For more information on who pays gas fees and when, check out our help guide!